latreta/angular_notes/README.md

 # End-to-end testing
 What are we doing for this?
 Are we using Protractor or the newest Cypress?
 This might actually influence how you design your code as well, because your end-to-end testers (if do you have a team for that) they may prefer to have IDs on some of your tags to make them easier to find for the test.

+# The core module
+Recommended by the Angular Style Guide.
+Core really is designed for your singleton type of services, anything that would be shared throughout the app and obviously any singleton would be good for that.
+→ Services that are specific to a feature can go in the feature folder.
+In this scenario I would make a subfolder, call it services, put that in the feature folder and then that particular service would just be imported or provided directly into the feature module.
+This only make sense if this service will not be reused elsewhere.

+# The shared module
+Where we have our reusable components, pipes, directives and so on.
+An important distinguishing factor of this is will the component, pipe or directive be only used in this app or could it be used across apps?
+Is it so generic that you could reuse it over and over?
+If that’s the case, don’t put it in shared.
+That’s when we want to talk about creating an Angular library which I will try to talk in my next articles 😊.
+So, shared modules would normally be imported potentially multiple times.
+Core modules on the other hand, should only be imported once and that should only happen into the root.